AaleeyahIvy/AaleeyahIvy/README.md

 # .·:·.☽✧ Hi there, my name is Aaleeyah! ✧☾.·:·.

 ## About Me: Future Front-End Developer/Engineer
 I enjoy drawing, writing, playing games and most importantly coding.
-Also, reading books can be pretty fun so that too.
+Also, reading books can be pretty fun, so that too.

 ### Learning C#, JS, HTML, CSS.
 I'm currently studying programming and development at **Tri-C Community College**.